Vishaal-MK/dyte-extension/README.md

 } from '@dytesdk/bhasa-transcription';
 ```

-Now you can activate Symbl transcriptions.
+Now you can activate Bhasa transcriptions.

 ```
 activateTranscriptions({